oneminch/Notes/Web Browsers.md

 - Specifications detail exactly how a technology should work, and are intended for use by software engineers to implement the technologies (usually in web browsers).
     - e.g. HTML Living Standard describes how HTML (elements, and their APIs as well as surrounding technologies) should be implemented.

+## Rendering

+- **The Flow**
+    - HTML document is parsed into a 'content tree'.
+    - Using styling information, the 'render tree' is constructed.
+        - This contains the nodes with their respective visual attributes, and in the order they will be displayed on the screen.
+    - The render tree goes thru the 'layout' process.
+        - Each node is given the exact coordinates where it should appear on the screen.
+    - In the next step, the render tree is 'painted'.
+        - Nodes will be traversed and each one will be painted to the UI.
+- For improved UX, this process is done in small chunks of the document.
+Content is displayed on the screen as soon as possible.

 ## Roadmap

 - **How Browsers Work**